How To Use Outer Order To Create Inner Calm: 3 Simple Secrets From Gretchen Rubin

-Everything is connected.
-Sometimes, solving the smallest tasks, like putting the remote in the right spot (or creating one), can have an enormous impact on your day, your mindset, and your health.
+I believe everything is connected.
+Solving the smallest problems, like putting the remote in its right spot, can have an enormous impact on your day, your mindset, AND your health.

 Gretchen says, “In my study of happiness, I’ve realized that for most of us, outer order contributes to inner calm.”

 - When I’m tearing the house apart looking for my keys, I start the day in a terrible mood.

 - When dirty clothes are pouring out of my hamper, I skip the gym because I feel guilty that I’m not doing laundry.

 - When the fridge looks like a barren wasteland, I’m far more likely to order out for pizza.

 How do the small things in your life, like a messy desk, unmade bed, or dirty dishes, affect you?

 How would your day, mood, and your happiness improve if you just set aside a few minutes to create more order?

 3 Simple Ways To Create An Inner Calm